draperlaboratory/VaderModularFuzzer/README.md

 ## Detailed Documentation
 If you are new to fuzzing, read these documents:
- - [Intro to Fuzzing](docs/intro_to_fuzzing.md): A basic overview of what fuzzing is and how it works.
+ - [Fuzz Harnessing](docs/fuzz_harnessing.md): A basic overview of how to connect a fuzzer to your target code (harnessing)
  - [Glossary](docs/glossary.md): Definitions for common fuzzing & VMF terminology.

 If you want to use VMF to fuzz your own System Under Test (SUT), read these documents: